baoswarm/BaoBun/dev/workorders/WO-003-wire-protocol-hierarchical-availability-and-compat.md

 - Update `pkg/protocol/p2p.go` to include:
   - new message types
   - new payload structs
-  - extended handshake struct fields
+  ~~- extended handshake struct fields~~
 - Extend serializer interface in `internal/core/serializer.go`:
   - marshal/unmarshal methods for each new payload.
 - Implement protobuf serializer support in `internal/core/protobuf.serializer.go`.
 - Implement JSON serializer parity in `internal/core/json_serializer.go` for test/dev completeness.
+_  ^ Note: with regards to JSON serializer and also the serialization abstraction, im fine with simplifying here, and removing the abstraction and JSON iplm entirely.
+_
 #### Success State
-- All serializers can encode/decode new message types and extended handshake fields.
+- All serializers can encode/decode new message types ~~and extended handshake fields.~~
 - Build passes without interface mismatch.

 #### Index Update Requirement